RuleBasedIntegration/Rubi-5/README.md

 Such a compiler would greatly facilitate the release of *Rubi* 5 with its numerous advantages.
 It will be relatively easy to port *Rubi* 5 to virtually any CAS supporting an if-then-else control construct.
 Also preliminary testing indicates selecting rules using an if-then-else tree rather than pattern matching means *Rubi* 5 will run almost 2-orders of magnitude faster than *Rubi* 4.

-### Rubi 5's Functional Prototype
+### The Rubi 5 Project

 The file **Rubi-5.m** is a *Mathematica* package that implements a functional *Rubi* 5 prototype.
 It shows the structure of the 42 Int*nnn* functions used to integrate algebraic functions.
 Each Int*nnn* function consists of a *single* deeply-nested, if-then-else control construct.
 Note that these functions do *not* rely on pattern matching making them easy to port of other CAS.

 The Int*nnn* functions need to be compiled, either manually or automatically, from the *Rubi* 4 pattern matching rules so as to provide the same functionality.
 As an example, the functions Int111 and Int121 have been fully implemented in **Rubi-5.m**.
-They were manually compiled from the current *development* version of *Rubi* 4 source files **1.1.1 (a+b x)^m.nb** and **1.2.1 (a+b x+c x^2)^p.nb** respectively.
+They were manually compiled from the current *development* version of *Rubi* 4 source files **1.1.1 (a+b x)^m.nb** and **1.2.1 (a+b x+c x^2)^p.nb**, respectively.
 (Note these files have slightly different names in the current *distribution* version of *Rubi* 4.)

-The remaining 40 Int*nnn* are terminated with a Defer\[Int*nnn*].
-This indicates they are just place holders waiting to be compiled.
+The remaining 40 Int*nnn* are terminated with a Defer\[Int*nnn*] indicating they are place holders waiting to be compiled.
+Comparing the 2 *Rubi* 4 source files with the functions Int111 and Int121 makes clear the near one-to-one correspondence between them.
+Thus it should be possible, though challenging, to implement a pattern-matching to if-then-else compiler to automate the process.

-Comparing these *Rubi* 4 source files with the functions Int111 and Int121 makes clear the near one-to-one correspondence between them.
+Alternatively, the compilation could be turned into a crowdsourced project with volunteers assigned an Int*nnn* file to manually compile...

-I imagine implementing a pattern-matching to if-then-else compiler will be a challenging project.
-Rather than waiting, perhaps the compilation could be done sooner as a crowd-sourced project with volunteers to be written and debugged.
+Again to be clear, I keeping my focus squarely on perfecting *Rubi* 4 to my satisfaction *before* turning my attention to *Rubi* 5.
+So I invite others having the interest and expertise required to honcho *the Rubi 5 Project*.